cenksari/aspnet-core-rediscache/README.md

-# rediscache
+# Azure Redis Cache helpers
-Azure Redis Cache helpers
+Azure Redis Cache helpers for your dotnet core projects.

 ### How to install